 Permanent sterilization (vasectomy or tubal ligation)

 Pros: The benefit of this method is that it is very effective!
 There are no medical conditions that contraindicate vasectomy or tubal ligation.

 Cons: The major drawback to this form of birth control while breastfeeding is its permanency!
 If you are unsure if you want another baby in the future, this option might not be for you.

 Tubal ligations often are performed via laparoscopic surgery.
 Every surgery has risks and complications such as reactions to anesthetic and bleeding.
 Vasectomies take about 3 months to be effective, so if you and your partner choose this method, use a backup form of contraception in the meantime!
 Both procedures involve seeing a physician and with that, the associated wait-time.

 Pros: Condoms are easy to use and they are the only contraception options that help to prevent sexually transmitted infections.
 If you plan on getting pregnant soon after delivering your baby, this may be a good option for you.
 They are readily available to purchase.

 Cons: Some people don’t like the feel of them and some people will forget to use them.
 The effectiveness of the condom depends HIGHLY on the skill level of the users.
-2% of women will become pregnant within 1 year of condom use without backup contraception.
+With perfect use, 2% of women will become pregnant within 1 year of condom use.

 The Rhythm Method

-The rhythm method is a form of birth control in which a woman and man try to avoid having intercourse during the time in the woman’s cycle that she is fertile.
+The rhythm method is a form of birth control where couples avoid having intercourse during the time in the woman’s cycle that she is fertile.